GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <summary style="font-size:20px;font-weight:bold"> Enhancement to SEED device onboarding Status for public officers.
 </summary>

-Previously, the device status was displayed as **pending** until the device was successfully onboarded.
-However, this status did not provide Public Officers with much visibility into the onboarding process.

-We have now updated the device status to include more detailed information.
-The new statuses are as follows:

-- Triggered: Indicates that the onboarding process has been triggered for the device.
-- Software installed: Indicates that the software has been installed and the device is awaiting backend onboarding.
-- Failed: Indicates that the onboarding process has failed.
-In this case, the user will be able to see the reason for the failure and can click on the **retry** button to re-trigger onboarding.
-Depending on the reason for failure, retry may or may not be possible.
-If it is not possible, the 'retry' button will not be displayed.
+We have improved the device status field to provide users with greater visibility regarding their progress.
+This includes various stages such as,**triggered, waiting for software installation, software installed, awaiting backend onboarding**, and **failed**.
+If the status shows failed, the user can view the reason for the failure and click the **retry** button to initiate the onboarding process again.

-> **Note**: This change only affects Public Officers.
+> **Note**: This change only affects public officers.
 Vendors currently do not trigger onboarding through the TechPass portal and do not have a **pending** device.

 </details>

 <details>
 <summary style="font-size:20px;font-weight:bold"> TechBiz groups are excluded from <i>ListGroups</i> implementation by default.</summary>

-TechBiz groups will be hidden by default on TechPass portal.
-This change is also consistent with TechPass portal's **Groups** page, as we are not displaying the TechBiz groups there.
-However, if you want to include TechBiz groups via the Automation API, you will need to pass the query parameter <i>includeOnTechBiz=true</i>.
+Groups managed by TechBiz are now excluded from <i>ListGroups</i> on Automation API by default.
+To include them, you will need to pass the query parameter <i>includeOnTechBiz=true</i>.

 </details>